 PHOTOGRAPHY | STYLING ۰ VITTORIA BARBIERO

 I’ve been absent for a long time but I’ve been working a lot, in and out of uni, and I’ve been taking pictures.
 It was my first serious try with film camera, and this photoshoot is the result of digital + film photography.
 A giant thank you goes to my gorgeous model and friend Laura and to the great make-up artist Milena, who patiently tolerated my rants along the way.
-And to the grandmother of my boyfriend, who helped me (read: made most of the job) to sew the gown for some of the pictures.
+And to my boyfriend’s grandmother, who helped me (read: made most of the job) sew the beautiful gown you can see in some of the pictures.

 Read More →